 The state old-age pension is paid out of the social insurance contributions.
 Total level of social insurance contributions is 34.09% of gross salary for employees (employers contributes 23.59% and employees 10.5%; self-employed persons pay 27.52%).
-Of the total contribution in 2017, 14% funded the Pillar I NDC pension and 6% was redirected to the individual's account under Pillar II.
+Of the total contribution in 2018, 14% funded the Pillar I NDC pension and 6% was redirected to the individual's account under Pillar II.
 The remaining portion of contributions financed social security elements such as disability pension, sickness and maternity benefits, work injury benefits, parent's benefits, and unemployment benefits.

-Statutory retirement age in Latvia in 2017 is 63 years for both men and women.
+The statutory retirement age in Latvia in 2018 is 63 years and 3 months for both men and women.
 However, the law stipulates a gradual increase of the retirement age by three months every year until the general retirement age of 65 years is reached in 2025.
-Early pension is possible in Latvia if two conditions are met: 1) the saver is at least 61 years old (gradually rising by three months a year until 2025) and 2) the saver has at least 30 years of contribution.
+Early pension is possible in Latvia if two conditions are met: 1) an individual in 2018 reaches the age of at least 61 years and 3 months (gradually rising by three months a year until 2025) and 2) an individual contributed for a period of at least 30 years.